Call Me (Blondie song): Reception

 The single was released in the United States in February 1980.
-It spent six consecutive weeks at number one and was certified Gold (for one million copies sold) by the RIAA.
+It spent six consecutive weeks at number one on the Billboard Hot 100 and was certified Gold (for one million copies sold) by the RIAA.
 It also spent four weeks at No. 2 on the US dance chart.
-The single was also No. 1 on Billboard magazine's 1980 year-end chart.
+The single was also number 1 on Billboard magazine's 1980 year-end chart.
 The song lists at No. 57 on Billboard's All Time Top 100.
-It was released in the UK two months later, where it became Blondie's fourth UK No. 1 single in little over a year.
+It was released in the UK two months later, where it became Blondie's fourth UK No. 1 single on the UK singles chart in little over a year.
 The song was also played on a British Telecom advert in the 1980s.

 Record World called "Call Me" a "stirring electronic dance cut".
 Writing for Stereogum, Tom Breihan graded the song a 10/10, saying it was a "sleek and efficient [...] mechanistic marvel" that "whips you along into the sleazy neon future".
+In 1981, the song was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal at the 23rd Annual Grammy Awards, as well as for a Golden Globe for Best Original Song at the 38th Golden Globes.

-25 years after its original release, "Call Me" was ranked at No. 283 on the list of Rolling Stones 500 Greatest Songs of All Time.
+Twenty-five years after its original release, "Call Me" was ranked at number 283 on the list of Rolling Stones 500 Greatest Songs of All Time.
 In 1981, the Village Voice ranked "Call Me" as the third-best song of the year 1980 on its annual year-end critics' poll, Pazz & Jop.
 In 2017, Billboard ranked the song number three on their list of the 10 greatest Blondie songs, and in 2021, The Guardian ranked the song number four on their list of the 20 greatest Blondie songs.

-In 1981, the song was nominated for a Grammy Award for Best Rock Performance by a Duo or Group with Vocal, as well as for a Golden Globe for Best Original Song.